-(ii) Returns on Notes will not be the same as a direct investment in futures or options on the Index or in the underlying components of the Index
+(ii) Returns on Notes will not be the same as a direct investment in futures or options on the Index or in the underlying components of the Index components included in each Index.

-An investment in the Notes linked to Indices is not the same as a direct investment in futures or option contracts on any or all of the relevant Indices nor any or all of the components included in each Index.
 In particular, investors will not benefit directly from any positive movements in any Index nor will investors benefit from any profits made as a direct result of an investment in such Index.
 Accordingly, changes in the performance of any Index may not result in comparable changes in the market value of or return on the Notes linked to such Index.